KilianMichiels/Thesis/README.md

 /Double1_IOS/With_ROS/FacialRecognition_With_ROS:

     - Run 'pod install' in the working directory.
     - Open FacialRecognition.xcworkspace in XCode.
-(Don't run it yes!)
+(Don't run it yet!)
+    - Start your virtual machine with Ubuntu and ROS.
     -

-## Pod install
-To run some of the applications, you will need Pods which are used to automatically install the right packages and frameworks.

-How to install Pod:

-1. Open Terminal.
-2. Enter 'sudo gem install cocoapods' command in terminal.

-When using a project with a podfile, before opening any of the projects, navigate in the Terminal to the working directory and enter the command 'pod install'.

-When the installation was successful, you can open the workspace to run the project.

-## Ubuntu installation
-If you don't have any virtual machine installed, do this first (https://www.virtualbox.org/wiki/Downloads).
-Visit the following page to get Ubuntu 14.04: http://releases.ubuntu.com/14.04/

-## ROS installation
-Visit the following page to install ROS Indigo: http://wiki.ros.org/indigo/Installation/Ubuntu

 ## How to run tests
 These instructions are written for the 6 tests which can be done with the Python scripts or the applications.